clarktommie/usaa_fraud_dectection/README.md

 ---

 ## Acknowledgment
 Developed for **DTSC 3602: Data Science Project at UNC Charlotte**, demonstrating machine learning, LLM integration, and visual analytics for regulatory insight automation.
+Drafted with assistance from **ChatGPT** for documentation polish and coding assistance.